Participate in Current Research

 If you would like to contribute to the collective knowledge of seizure medications and pregnancy please Register Here

-This trial is a world first to investigate the effect of 6 months of treatment with sodium selenate in people with medication-resistant temporal lobe epilepsy – to see whether, as in the pre-clinical animal studies, there is a sustained beneficial effect to reduce seizure frequency and neuropsychiatric comorbidities, even after the medication is ceased.
+This trial is a world first to investigate the effect of 6 months of treatment with sodium selenate in people with medication-resistant temporal lobe epilepsy – to see whether, as in the pre-clinical animal studies, there is a long term beneficial effect to reduce seizure frequency and neuropsychiatric comorbidities, even after the medication is stopped.

-Recruitment has commence in Victoria and will then be recruiting in other states.
+Recruitment has commenced in Vic, NSW, Qld and WA.
 124 patients will be enrolled across at least 9 sites nationwide over 2.5 years.

 For more information click here